StarKRE22/Atomic/Docs/BestPractices/OverrideEntityFactoriesWithBakers.md

-# 📌 Overriding Entity Factories With Bakers
+# 📌 Overriding EntityFactories With EntityBakers

 ---